 There are many people more artsy than me that have made wonderful decorative pieces from antique canning jars.
 One of those people is from Treasure Again.
 She makes Solar Jar Lights.
 I have 3 hanging in my garden.

 They are sooooo pretty.

-What Treasure Again does is find these beautiful antique and vintage jars at estate sales, auctions, yard sales or wheeever.
-She then cleans them up and makes beautiful solar canning jars lights.
-Put several jars together in a vintage canner rack, add some hangers and you have a pretty outdoor chandelier.
+What Treasure Again does is she finds these beautiful antique and vintage jars at estate sales, auctions, yard sales or wheeever.
+She then cleans them up and makes beautiful solar canning jar lights.
+Put several jars together in a vintage canner rack, add some hangers, and you have a pretty outdoor chandelier.
 Add all types of other vintage items to create lovely (exquisitely lovely) pieces.
 You really should take a look at her Etsy site if you think these are the least bit pretty….you’ll be amazed at the creativity and designs there.
 Really.